 You may have heard of guitar tabs, but what about tabs for pianists?
-Learn about how to read piano tabs, the difference between tabs and lead sheets, and more in the guest post by Stillwater, OK teacher Chris F…
+Learn about how to read piano tabs, the difference between tabs and lead sheets, and more in the guest post by Tulsa, OK teacher Chris F…

 When learning songs on piano, you’ll find that there are a few ways the music can be notated.
 Often if an artist is popular enough, a music publishing company will notate their music and sell it, often by the album.
 This notated version of the music is generally referred to as a lead sheet.
 Lead sheets often include a notated melody, notated accompaniment, and chord symbols.